andy476526447/learngit/readme.txt

-Git is a version control system.\n Git is free software.
+Git is a version control system.
+It is free software.